alanmitchell/mini-monitor/docs/source/developers.rst

 as a daemon on the Raspberry Pi and is started via the systemd script ``/etc/systemd/system/mosquitto.service``.

-As of version 1.7, there are two different processes that acquire sensor readings and publish them to the MQTT broker:
+As of version 1.7, there are a few different processes that acquire sensor readings and publish them to the MQTT broker:

 *  ``pi_logger.py``: This script instantiates "Readers" that are enabled